qkzk/fm/development.md

 - [x] flagged should be a menu
   - [x] use a menu to display flagged files
   - [x] display binds
+- [x] refactor context menu "more info" into a struct with explicit methods
 - [ ] google drive should be a display ?

 ## TODO